Posts

 Production Efficiency and Cost Analysis

 Gasket seals for silver tins typically involve a two-step assembly process: first, inserting the gasket into the lid groove, and then capping the can, which takes approximately 0.8 seconds per unit of labor time.
-However, the cost of gasket material is relatively low, at a few cents per can, making this cost economical for high-volume empty paint tins.
+However, the cost of the gasket material is relatively low, at a few cents per can, making it economical for high-volume empty paint tins.
 Although the snap-on silicone liner is slightly more expensive per unit, it eliminates assembly steps, reduces labor costs, and can reduce production line downtime by up to 20%.
 Therefore, we calculate the total price, including materials, labor, scrap rate, and rework costs, in actual production to guide customers in the most cost-effective solution for their intended silver tin applications.

 The best sealing solution